July 17, 2019 by Muriel Sommers

 Fireworks Safety Update for This 4th of July (With Infographic)

 Families and friends gathering for the Fourth of July holiday can take “simple safety steps” when celebrating the nation’s birthday with fireworks, says the U.S. Consumer Product Safety Commission (CPSC), which tracks fireworks-related injuries.

 Kids and young adults often become victims from mishandling fireworks (see infographic below for safety tips).
-Children younger than 15 years of age accounted for 36 percent of the estimated 2017 injuries, the CPSC says.
-Fifty percent of the estimated fireworks-related injuries were to individuals younger than 20 years of age, the report said.
+Children younger than 15 years of age account for about one-third of injuries, the CPSC says.
+About half of estimated fireworks-related injuries are to individuals younger than 20 years of age.

 The parts of the body most often injured were hands and fingers (an estimated 31 percent); head, face, and ears (an estimated 22 percent); legs (an estimated 17 percent); eyes (an estimated 14 percent); and arms (an estimated 6 percent), the CPSC found.
 Fifty-three percent of the emergency department-treated injuries were burns, most commonly affecting the hands, fingers and arms.

 “Even the most benign fireworks can potentially cause severe burns,” said Ricardo Castrellon, M.D., medical director of the Burn Center at South Miami Hospital.
 “Seek emergency care right away for any large blisters that form and for blistering burns to the face, hands, feet, genital area or on top of joints.”

 Important fireworks safety tips are included in the infographic below.
 Infographic by Alexis Hartog